djlisbonne/power_outage_analysis/README.md

 Initially, I needed to clean the data and perform an initial foray into analyzing the dataset.
 It contains over 1500 rows, with some more niche columns –– for example, HURRICANE_NAME –– being largely null.
 As a result, I first needed to sanitize, organize and normalize the dataset.

-Then, I explored a univariate analysis, focusing on three different variables in three different studies ultimately looking for correlations with my goal feature: outage duration.
+Then, I explored a univariate analysis, focusing on understanding the distribution of causes in the "CAUSE.CATEGORY" column of the dataset.
+This was of particular interest because I thought it might be a key variable for a model to leverage while learning.

+Next, I wanted to dive deeper into a bivariate analysis, and here I did a lot of analysis, leveraging combined and related features to better understand patterns in the dataset, and thus build a better predictive model.
+First, I looked at correlations of two variables using scatter plots.
 These were: outage start time vs. outage duration, outage month vs. outage duration, and outage cause category vs outage duration.
 My hypotheses for these three variables were as follows: Do outages that begin outside of working hours take longer to fix?
 Is there a correlation between outage duration and peak energy grid usage hours?
 Further, do higher usage months –– like the winter months –– correlate to longer or shorter outages?
 Do certain causes of outages correlate to longer fix times, eg. hurricanes compared to vandalism?

-Next, I wanted to dive deeper into a bivariate analysis, leveraging combined and related features to better understand patterns in the dataset, and thus build a better predictive model.
-The first combination of features I examined was climate category and cause category.
+Then I expanded my multivariate analysis and looked at combinations of three variables.
+Here, the first combination of features I examined was climate category and cause category.
 I was particularly curious if harsher climate environments experiencing weather related outages took longer to fix than warmer climate areas.
 Finally, I looked at cause category and cause category detail to investigate if more granular documentation helped in finding correlations.

 # Data Cleaning and Exploratory Data Analysis
 It is critical when working on any data science analysis of a large dataset to thoroughly sanitize and normalize the data.
 This is especially true when trying to later build a predictive model for generalizing on unseen data, as the more regularized the training data the better the model can recognize true patterns within the data.